 The Cure is an isometric twin-stick shooter set in a cartoon city plagued by an airborne zombie virus.
 An infected scientist dashes across the city looking for parts to a cure, picking up various scraps and MacGyvering them into weapons and defensive gear.
 The scientist’s health ticks down when exposed to the infected air or by taking hits from zombies.

 The Cure is a PC game developed by a team of 18 over a 16 week period in Unity.
 It can be downloaded here for free on Itch.io.
 An Xbox controller is recommended for play.

 What I Did:

-- Designed a scaling, modular gun-crafting system for different playstyles with respect to increasingly difficult game levels
+- Designed a scaling, modular gun-crafting system for different playstyles and increasingly difficult levels

 - Designed enemy behavior, stats, and encounters

 - Scripted enemy behavior trees and encounter groups in C#

 - Wrote art and design documentation that was referenced by all teams throughout development